dudung/butiran/content/posts/25/f/45-abm-aor-2-mix-design.md

 ## todo
 + Add Read button to read data and draw the result on canvas.
+1854 &check;

 ## notes